The Hidden Risks of Root Canals: What to Know About Long-Term Health Considerations

 As awareness of the mouth–body connection continues to grow, more patients are seeking dental care that considers biological compatibility, infection control, and whole-body physiology rather than focusing solely on symptom resolution.
 Integrative and biological dentistry approaches aim to support oral health while minimizing unintended systemic stress.

-At Denver Sports and Holistic Medicine, we collaborate with Colorado Biodental to provide access to a dental team aligned with a systems-based, whole-person model of care.
+At Denver Sports and Holistic Medicine dental procedures are not performed on-site.
+Our role is to evaluate how oral health may interact with systemic inflammation, immune resilience, and detoxification capacity in complex cases.
+We collaborate with Colorado Biodental to provide access to a dental team aligned with a systems-based, whole-person model of care.
 This partnership allows patients to thoughtfully evaluate dental treatment options within the broader context of immune health, inflammation, detoxification capacity, and overall resilience.

 By prioritizing preventive strategies and biologically informed alternatives when appropriate, patients can make decisions that support both oral function and long-term health.